sgtp/bh24-data-quality/paper/paper.md

 - The life cycle of a question (initiation, maturity, phase out)

 Different combinations of the above define different scenarios under which data can be valued differently: the value of data being standardized, for instance, is intuitively more valuable if this is used for exploration in the context of other data, than in a one-off data analysis.

-We proceed now by identify some archetypical scenarios
+We proceed now to identify some archetypical scenarios or contexts.

 There could be different criteria for defining such contexts.
 We could think in terms of type of information (e.g.: laboratory data vs reports), or in terms of communities (cfr.
 FAIRmetrics).
 As a first tentative, we consider some combination of the above aspects.